Jacksonnavigator/branch-wise-school-link/RENDER_DEPLOYMENT.md

 - **Build Command**: `npm install && npm audit fix --force && npm run build`
 - **Start Command**: `npm run preview`

+**Note:**
-Note: The build command includes `npm audit fix --force` to automatically fix security vulnerabilities during deployment.
+- The build command includes `npm audit fix --force` to automatically fix security vulnerabilities during deployment.
+- The project uses Vite 5.x for compatibility with all dependencies.
+Do not upgrade to Vite 6 or 7 unless all plugins and dev dependencies support it.

 ### 4. Deploy